 Ayurveda provides us with ample guidance on the best diet, lifestyle and natural remedies for PMS.
-It is a holistic medicine system that will help you to identify the root cause of your PMS Symptoms.
+It is a holistic medicine system that will help you to identify and treat the root cause of your PMS Symptoms.

 The natural remedies for PMS that we are sharing in this post take inspiration from Ayurvedic principles.
 Ayurveda provides detailed description and categorization of PMS Symptoms as per the dosha that have gone out of balance.

 Accordingly, it provides an appropriate health regime and natural remedies for PMS relief.
 And in this post, you will get the much needed information on all of this.

 Firstly, you will learn to identify the root cause or health imbalances of your specific PMS symptoms per Ayurvedic principles.

 Secondly, we will take you through the right foods, lifestyle and natural remedies for PMS according to your own imbalances.

 And finally, you will go away with all natural health tips to prevent PMS from occurring and for long term relief from PMS.